Trinitysudo/ItzRealAnon-Discord-Stealer/README.md

 ## Info📂

-   ❗Disclamier!: This project is maintained by only one person and it is updated frequently as of 1/16/25 Make sure if you have any ideas or issues make a request for help Enjoy!.
+   ❗Disclamier!: This project is maintained by only one person and it is updated frequently as of 1/16/25 Make sure if you have any ideas or issues make a request for help Enjoy!(Check the Crash log.txt file for errors).

 ## Features
 ℹ️                🔵*   **Information Acquisition:**